marcelmazon/rosicrucian-literature/en/bacher-elman/studies-in-astrology-volume-8.md

 If Cancer symbolizes our tendency to cling to that which protects us externally, Capricorn and the Saturn-vibration symbolizes our urge to establish our own individual security by regeneration of consciousness and expressing from that basis.
 Through Cancer we are the citizens of a family-group; through Capricorn we are citizens of the larger family of state, nation, and race; the archetype of this citizenship is, of course, our identity as Earthians--fellow-inhabitants of this planet of the solar system.

-Everyone--male or female--has Moon-Cancer and Saturn- Capricorn somewhere in the chart.
+Everyone--male or female--has Moon-Cancer and Saturn-Capricorn somewhere in the chart.
 These picture the biune security symbol of Humanity.
 In each incarnation we specialize our archetype; we carry subconscious instinct-memories of experience as the opposite sex from one incarnation to the next; we also carry aspirational urges to realize unity all through our sequence of incarnations.
 That in which we default, through ignorance and desire-congestion in one incarnation, we experience retroactively in the next, or a subsequent, incarnation.
 A female can learn a great deal about fatherhood principles through her experience as daughter, wife, or mother in relationship to males who outpicture her past fatherhood defaults.
 A male actively recapitulates the essence of past fatherhood- defaults by (it starts in each incarnation with this) his subconscious reactions to his father when he is in the immature, impressionable state.
 We are magnetized to our fathers by composite of dissimilarities and similarities to them.
 In other words, our individualized consciousness (ignorance or wisdom) of the principles of fatherhood is that which makes our particular father-relationship what it is in a given incarnation.
 We do not create our fathers, but our consciousness is the conditioning factor that determines the quality of our relationship with our father.
 Consciousness always determines relationship-quality.

 Now, the mandala with Leo as Ascendant.
 This is the archetypal mandala of Love-Power, that which is the resource of all emotional reaction and expression.
 It is the basic source of all emotional identification of relationship and, as the Creative Aspect of Father-Mother- God, it is the one love of which we all partake throughout our incarnations and which we are continually aspiring to realize and express in our relationship with human and sub-human life.
 Referring to the subject at hand we see that this power is "parented" in our consciousness by the generative force we call desire; the diameter of Scorpio-Taurus is the vertical of this mandala.
 The sexuality of the male and female gives incarnated form to the reappearance on this plane of a human focalizer of solar power.
 The personal desire of parents for union with each other masks the archetypal regenerative aspiration which, rooted by Scorpio at the fourth cusp of this mandala, starts as sex-expression but flowers as love-expression.